th0r0nd0r/coding-practice/notes/data_structures/graphs.md

 - **Multigraphs:** graphs in which we allow loops and parallel edges

 ### Paths/Circuits
+- **Simple Path:** a path that uses edges at most once

 #### Euler Paths/Circuits
+- **Euler Path:** a path in a multigraph (includes regular graphs) that includes all edges exactly once
+- **Euler Circuit:** an euler path whose start and end vertices are the same

 - Circuits: A graph hsa an euler circuit *only* if all vertices have *even degree*
 - Paths: all vertices have even degree *except* two that have odd degree
 - No Euler path is possible if > 2 vertices have odd degree

 #### Hamiltonian Paths/Circuits
+- **Hamiltonian Path** visits every vertex exactly once
+- **Hamiltonian Circuit:** Hamiltonian path that starts/ends on the same vertex

 - If you have a circuit, you have a path (just remove an edge)
 - no general theorem to tell if a hamiltonian path is possible
+- specific case (Dirac): a simple graph with n vertices (n >= 3) is Hamiltonian if every vertex has degree n / 2 or greater